 LTCAP investments are managed by the University of Toronto Asset Management Corporation (UTAM) as agent for the University.
-The University establishes the return and risk parameters for LTCAP.
-UTAM develops and executes appropriate investment strategies and recommends the policy asset mix based on these return and risk parameters.
-UTAM operates on a calendar year basis.
+The University establishes the return and risk parameters for LTCAP and approves the investment strategy.
+UTAM recommends and executes appropriate investment strategies based on the risk and return objectives and the investment strategy established by the University.